Darmstädter Beiträge zur Jazzforschung . 10

 The World meets Jazz

-Jazz is a music with African-American roots, but it flourishes all over the world in all kinds of (sound) colors.
-Jazz is a productive art: musicians all over the world who turned to it had to know and respect its roots as African-American music just as much as they were called upon to bring in their own traditions.
-This book is about these processes between respect and independence.
-It is not so much about "world music" as such, but rather about the productive confrontation with traditions, and about the fact that jazz now receives a great deal of inspiration from all possible corners of the world, where it is also understood as music in its own right.
+Jazz is a music with African-American roots, yet it flourishes all over the world in every possible (sonic) hue.
+Jazz is a creative art form: musicians around the globe who have embraced it have had to understand and respect its roots as African-American music just as much as they were called upon to bring their own traditions to the table.
+This book explores these processes of balancing respect and autonomy.
+It is not so much about “world music” per se as it is about the productive engagement with traditions, and the fact that jazz now draws a wealth of inspiration from all corners of the world, where it is also understood as a distinct musical form.

 This volume contains the papers presented at the 10th Darmstadt Jazz Forum in October 2007, in which various musical approaches, adaptations or adoptions are examined in more detail.
 These are often ideas that originate from ethnic musical styles but harmonize so well with the jazz playing style that it is difficult to classify the musical results under conventional genre terms.
 You can't really speak of "world music", nor is it mainstream jazz in the conventional sense.
 It is a creative exchange that changes jazz, whether you like it or not.